April 10, 2026

 Frequently Asked Questions

-What types of LPs are most likely to invest in a first-time real estate fund?
+What types of investors are most likely to invest in a first-time fund?

-Can pension funds invest in a $100M first-time real estate fund?
+Can pension funds invest in a 100M dollar first-time real estate fund?

-What is a realistic check size from a family office for a $100M real estate fund?
+What is a realistic check size from a family office?

 Why do funds of funds have minimum fund-size requirements?